blocknetdx/api-docs/source/includes/_projects.md

   difference between the amount received and the *tier2* amount is returned, minus gas fees.
 (Nothing will be returned if gas fees >= amount to be returned.)
-- If a project receives no payment, or receives a payment which is < *tier1* amount, and the *expiry_time* for payment arrives, the project is cancelled and any amount received prior to cancellation is returned, minus gas fees.
+- If a project receives no payment, or receives a payment which is < *tier1* amount, and the *expiry_time* for payment arrives, the project is *cancelled* and any amount received prior to cancellation is returned, minus gas fees.
 (Nothing will be returned if gas fees >= amount to be returned.)
-- Once a project has been cancelled, any payments made to that project will be returned, minus gas fees.
+- Once a project has been *cancelled*, any payments made to that project will be returned, minus gas fees.
 (Nothing will be returned if gas fees are greater than payments made.)
 - If a project was *active*, then became *inactive* due to